Lingoona/.github/profile/README.md

-# Lingoona

 ## About Us

+**Lingoona GmbH** offers high quality localization services and solutions for video games and software applications.

-**Lingoona GmbH** features more than a decade of experience offering both localization services as well as tool development with a strong focus on supporting MMORPGs and other online projects long-time with consistent and quality translations.
+With more than a decade of experience offering both localization services as well as tool and middleware development with a strong focus on supporting MMORPGs and other online projects long-time with consistent and quality translations covering European languages.

 If you want to learn more about our [Lingoona Grammar Engine](https://docs.lingoona.com/grammar/), you can read the documentation or [contact us](mailto:info@lingoona.com) directly.

+For more information about our services as well as a list of some of our previous and current projects, please visit our website at [www.lingoona.com](https://www.lingoona.com/).

 ## Impressum/Imprint